 Meth Lab Zoso Sticker – 7horse

-Defrauding rich people sometimes involves using a Swiss bank, and that’s exactly where Belfort and his team land when 7horse’s tune plays in Wolf of Wall Street.
+Defrauding rich people sometimes involves using a Swiss bank, and that’s exactly where Belfort and his team land when 7horse’s tune plays.
 Not only was the song featured in the film, but it also made appearances in the promotional trailers.
 Director Martin Scorsese even personally asked the band if he could use their tune for his film project.

 Road Runner – Bo Diddley